autopi-io/documentation/docs/getting_started/autopi_mini/create_mini_logger.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-Compared to other [AutoPi](https://www.autopi.io) devices, the [Mini](https://www.autopi.io/hardware/autopi-mini) only supports a predefined list of PID and CAN loggers (It also support listening on some system [AutoPi](https://www.autopi.io) [Mini](https://www.autopi.io/hardware/autopi-mini) system changes, like the current sleep condition).

-In this guide, we will take a look on how you can create and edit loggers for the [AutoPi](https://www.autopi.io) [Mini](https://www.autopi.io/hardware/autopi-mini) but also learn more about the default loggers set on a device.
+Logging is one of the core features of the [AutoPi Mini](https://www.autopi.io/hardware/autopi-mini), allowing you to automatically record key data from your device for analysis, monitoring, or integration with other systems.
+In this guide, you’ll learn how to create and configure loggers for your AutoPi Mini, from understanding what are the available loggers, to setting up your own custom data collection workflows.

+We’ll start with a step-by-step walkthrough on how to create, manage, and verify loggers directly from your AutoPi Cloud, followed by a quick overview of the available loggers and their specifications.
+Whether you’re setting up your first logger or fine-tuning advanced data capture, this guide will help you get started quickly and confidently.

+---

 ## Default Set of [Mini](https://www.autopi.io/hardware/autopi-mini) Loggers
-To ensure your [AutoPi Mini](https://www.autopi.io/hardware/autopi-mini) device works right out of the box, we preconfigure it with a set of commonly used loggers based on the most frequently requested data from our users.
+To ensure your AutoPi mini device works right out of the box, we preconfigure it with a set of commonly used loggers based on the most frequently requested data from our users.
 These default loggers are automatically installed on your device before delivery.

 During the device registration process (covered in Step 2: Registration of the device of [Getting started guide](https://docs.autopi.io/getting_started/autopi_mini/#2-register-your-device)), you’ll be asked to enter your vehicle’s make, model, year, and type. **Vehicle types** include: Internal Combustion Engine (ICE), Battery Electric Vehicle (BEV), Plug-in Hybrid Electric Vehicle (PHEV) or Hybrid Electric Vehicle (HEV).